-Top Rated Urgent Care in Loxahatchee Groves, FL
+Top Rated Urgent Care

 If you are trying to find a top-rated urgent care in your area, come to AFC Urgent Care in Loxahatchee Groves.
 Our professional staff are trained to help you with your healthcare concerns.
 Call today or schedule an appointment online.
+We serve patients from Loxahatchee Groves, FL, Royal Palm Beach FL, Palm Beach Gardens FL, Wellington FL, Century Village FL and Lake Park FL.

 Urgent care facilities are important for the healthcare system.
 They sit somewhere between walk-in clinics and emergency rooms when it comes to available hours, available treatments, and cost, with walk-ins being on the lower side and emergency rooms on the higher side.
 This makes them a great convenience for patients looking for intermediary care, on ailments that are not life-threatening, but also cannot wait until the next day.